gaycoderprincess/AssettoCorsaCameraEditor/README.md

 ## Building

+Building is done on an Arch Linux system with CLion and vcpkg being used for the build process.

 Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common) and [nya-common-ac](https://github.com/gaycoderprincess/nya-common-ac) to folders next to this one, so they can be found.